tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 # What Do?

-Ultimately we need a different model for React components to subscribe to application state and for those state updates to propagate through the app, without sacraficing the pros of the [unidirectional data flow of react](https://reactjs.org/docs/thinking-in-react.html).
+We need a different model for React components to subscribe to application state and for those state updates to propagate through the app, without sacraficing the pros of the [unidirectional data flow of react](https://reactjs.org/docs/thinking-in-react.html).

-To do that I've built out a [React Hook](https://reactjs.org/docs/hooks-intro.html) framework based on the work outlined in [Missing Mutation Primitives]({% post_url 2021-12-16-Missing-Mutation-Primitives %}).
-I'll be intorducing and publishing this framework in a follow up post in the next week.
+To do that I've built out a [React Hook](https://reactjs.org/docs/hooks-intro.html) framework based on the work outlined in [Missing Mutation Primitives]({% post_url 2021-12-16-Missing-Mutation-Primitives %}) and [Understanding Reference Equality]({% post_url 2021-12-17-Object-Identity %}).

+I'll be introducing and publishing this framework in a follow up post in the next week.

 <!-- TODO next post -->